Introduction

 • disciplinary data.

-• complaints regarding a student, course, tutor, faculty member, or UCW employee;
+• complaints regarding a student, course, tutor, faculty member, or employee;

 • extenuating circumstances;

-• additional information as required by professional, accreditation, or awarding body; and
+• additional information as required by a professional, accreditation, or awarding body; and

-• other information that we are required by law to collect or report about your participation in an educational program.
+• other information that is required by law to report about your program participation.

-• Technical Data includes your Internet Protocol (IP) address, login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access this website or our electronic systems.
+• Technical Data includes your Internet Protocol (IP) address, login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system, platform, and other technology on the devices you use to access this website or our electronic systems.

-• Visa Data includes passport information, visa information, information regarding previous visas, bank statements, and other financial information to allow us to validate such information and to satisfy ourselves that all Canadian visa requirements are met.
+• Visa Data includes passport information, visa information, bank statements, and other financial information to validate Canadian visa requirements.

-Some personal data that we collect, use, and disclose may also be used to generate aggregated information (“Aggregated Data”) that allows us to assess, analyze, evaluate, and improve our websites, electronic systems, programs, and services.
-When personal data is used in this way, we will take commercially reasonable efforts to remove your personal identifiers and combine it with the information of other individuals so that the Aggregated Data cannot be used to, directly or indirectly, identify you.
-We also collect, use, and share Aggregated Data such as statistical or demographic data for any purpose.
-Aggregated Data may be derived from your personal data but is not considered personal data in law as this data does not directly or indirectly reveal your identity.
-For example, we may aggregate your Usage Data to calculate the percentage of users accessing a specific website feature.
-However, if we combine or connect Aggregated Data with your personal data so that it can directly or indirectly identify you, we treat the combined data as personal data which will be used in accordance with this privacy notice.
+Some personal data that we collect, use, and disclose may also be used to generate aggregated information (“Aggregated Data”) that allows us to improve our websites, electronic systems, programs, and services.
+When personal data is used in this way, we use reasonable efforts to remove your personal identifiers and combine it with the information of other individuals so that the Aggregated Data cannot be used to, directly or indirectly, identify you.
+In some circumstances, we may anonymize your personal data for research or statistical purposes (so that it can no longer be associated with you or identify you, directly or indirectly).
+In such cases, we may use this information indefinitely without further notice to you.

-When you make an application on our website for a course, program, or service, we may provide you with the option to provide other information about yourself that may be related to your studies, such as whether you have any disabilities or medical conditions that may require accommodation.
-You are not obliged to share this information with us, but any information you do provide will allow UCW to assess how we will meet our legal obligations to you.
-We recognize that such information is sensitive and will make all reasonable efforts to ensure that it is protected and not used or disclosed for purposes not authorized by law.
+For example, when you apply for a course, program, or service, we may provide you with the option to provide other information about yourself that may be relevant, such as whether you have disabilities or medical conditions that may require accommodation.
+You are not obliged to share this information, but any information you provide allows us to assess how we meet our legal obligations to you.
+We recognize that such information is sensitive, and we make reasonable efforts to ensure that it is protected and not used or disclosed for purposes unauthorized by law.

 • create an account on our website;